crossplane/crossplane/test/e2e/README.md

 # Some functions that setup the test environment (e.g. kind) use the klog logger
 # The -v flag controls the verbosity of klog.
 Use -v=4 for debug logging.
 E2E_TEST_FLAGS="-test.v -v=4" make e2e

+# To run only a specific test, match it by regular expression
+E2E_TEST_FLAGS="-test.run ^TestConfiguration" make e2e

+# To test features with certain labels, use the labels flag
+E2E_TEST_FLAGS="-labels size=small"

+# To skip features with certain labels, use -skip-labels
 ```

 ## Adding a Test